Skip to main content

 National Guide Dog Month

-Thursday September 01, 2022
+Friday September 01, 2023

 Three guide dogs

 Every September, we celebrate the life-changing impact of guide dogs.
-At GDB, we believe that everyone deserves to move through the world safely and confidently, and to live the life that they want to live.
+At GDB, we believe that everyone deserves to move through the world safely and confidently and to live the life that they want to live.
 This is why our passionate community employs innovative practices to create these partnerships and advocates for the policy reforms that change how the world views blindness and disability.

 In honor of National Guide Dog Month, here are some things that you can do from home or in your daily life to create more inclusive communities for guide dog users and people who are blind or visually impaired.
 Because when everyone is empowered to participate, our communities are stronger.